lmc-eu/spirit-design-system/src/Resources/components/Modal/README.md

 | `id`                   | `string`                                      | —        | ✔        | Modal ID                                              |
 | `titleId`              | `string`                                      | `null`   | ✕        | ID of the title inside ModalHeader                    |

-On top of the API options, you can add `data-*` or `aria-*` attributes to further extend the component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
-These attributes will be passed to the topmost HTML element of the component.
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ## ModalDialog